Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Experiments

 \subsection{Baseline}

-Zero-shot prompting and CoT were used as baseline methods.
-Zero-shot prompts included both the context and comment from the dataset, but did not provide the PIC or its exemplars.
+The study employed five different baseline prompts: zero-shot, three shots, CoT, rule-based, and rule + CoT.
+The zero-shot prompts required the LLMs to respond with the choice from the four categories based on the context-comment pair provided.
+Three shots added three <context-comment-label> examples, but did not offer any inference process.
 CoT prompts followed its original design \cite{wei2023chainofthoughtpromptingelicitsreasoning}, including both the instruction of \textit{Let’s think step-by-step} and seven exemplars from the commonsense dataset.
-The baseline prompts can be found in Appendix~\ref{sec:appendix B}.
+The rule-based prompt borrowed the Llama-2 system prompt \cite{leidinger2024llmsmitigatingstereotypingharms} and safety principles that OpenAI and DeepSeek published on their websites in terms of their regulation of model input.
+Including the many types of baselines ensured that PIC was thoroughly compared to established methods and their combinations.
+Details of the baseline prompts can be found in Appendix~\ref{sec:appendix B}.